Rotating the Color Glass Condensate

-The operator $L$ effectively reorganizes the perturbative expansion by introducing a \emph{collinear factorization scale} $\mu^2$, thereby separating transverse (collinear) and longitudinal (rapidity) degrees of freedom in a systematic way.
+The operator $L$ effectively reorganizes the perturbative series by introducing a \emph{collinear factorization scale} $\mu^2$, thereby separating transverse (collinear) and longitudinal (rapidity) degrees of freedom in a systematic way.
 Order by order, $L$ ensures that the rapidity divergences subtracted by the RG evolution are associated with corresponding collinear counterterms, thus coupling the rapidity scale $\zeta $ to the transverse scale $\mu^2$ through the composite rapidity variable $Y = \ln\left(\zeta/\mu^2\right)$.
 Both the coefficient functions and the evolved operators then acquire a joint dependence on the two scales $(\mu^2, \zeta)$, reflecting the interplay between collinear and small-$x$ logarithmic resummations.
 Choosing $\mu^2 = Q^2$ and $\zeta = 2 q^+ P^- = s$ reproduces the standard Bjorken variable, since $\mu^2/\zeta \to Q^2/s =x_{\rm Bj}$, effectively aligning this rapidity subtraction scheme with conventional DIS kinematics.
 Yet, we do not propose a new effective theory or a new Wilsonian RG variable.
 Rather, we construct a new rapidity–collinear factorization scheme within the standard high-energy OPE, defined by an operator-level similarity transformation.